babykittenz/web-sprint-challenge-advanced-css-and-intro-js/README.md

 2. Talk about 3 different things you can do to ensure your website is accessible.

-You can use alt text for images, headings symantically, and give links descriptive names.
+You can use alt text for images, headings and other tags symantically, and give links descriptive names.

 3. How would you explain the concept of a variable to someone new to programming?